 * Art education through the Masters' artistic traditions broadens children’s awareness of color, shape, form, and art history.

 “Each time one prematurely teaches a child something he could have discovered himself, that child is kept from inventing it and consequently from understanding it completely.” ~ Jean Piaget

-* Our highly qualified staff promotes love of learning in a nurturing environment.
+* Our highly qualified staff promotes the love of learning in a nurturing environment.

 * We are committed to maintaining a low student-teacher ratio to provide individualized attention and offer affordable tuition.

 * Small classes engender a learning environment in which children gain feelings of confidence, trust, security, and validation.

 “In children, we have a great charge committed to us.” -St. John Chrysostom